-Enable Function Keys on Chromebook
+Enable Function Keys on a Chromebook (Updated July 2021)

 3. Now, open “Keyboard” and then enable “Treat top-row keys as function keys”.